 Estimated fund values in illustrations are shown after all charges have been deducted.

-How do you calculate the projection rate for my fund if it has different investment types in it?(Expand content) (Minimise content)
+How do you calculate the growth rate for my fund if it has different investment types (excluding With-profits investments) in it?(Expand content) (Minimise content)

 If you're investing in several funds (portfolio), to calculate the portfolio weighted rate we multiply the fund weighted rate for each fund by the proportion (%) it forms of the total portfolio.
-Once the portfolio weighted rates for all funds have been calculated, we add them together to get the overall portfolio weighted rate.
-The overall portfolio weighted rate will be rounded down to the lower 0.25% to get the mid rate and then adjusted for 2.50% inflation.
+Once the portfolio weighted rates for all funds are calculated, we add them together to get the overall portfolio weighted rate.
+The overall portfolio weighted rate will be rounded down to the lower 0.25% to get the mid rate and then adjusted for 2.00% inflation.

 Lifestyle funds are only available to pension investors.
 When investors are still some way off from retirement, they’re invested in a fund that aims to grow their investments.
 We've a number of different lifestyle funds, some investing entirely in equities, others investing in a mix of investments.
-In the five or six years before retirement, lifestyle funds progressively move into investments better suited to helping protect annuity-buying power as retirement approaches, for example cash or bonds.
+Some years before retirement (usually six or seven depending on the fund), lifestyle funds progressively move into investments better suited to helping protect annuity-buying power as retirement approaches, for example cash or bonds.
 These investments are generally regarded as having less growth (or loss) potential.

 We take this change of investment strategy into account when calculating the projected maturity value for a lifestyle fund at retirement.
 Otherwise the projected maturity values would be unrealistically high because it would be based solely on the investments in the growth stage of the lifestyling process.

-Find out how changes in the way we show projection rates affects your pension or investment product [link to ‘Changes to our projection rates]
+Find out how changes in the way we show growth rates affects your pension or investment product.

-I pay regular contributions but the table shows these as reducing?(Expand content) (Minimise content)
+I pay regular contributions, why does the charges table on my illustration show these as reducing?(Expand content) (Minimise content)

 We’ve assumed that you’ll pay the same contributions (taking account of any increase in contribution that you've chosen) for the life of your plan.
-However - like your investments - these are affected by inflation, so we've shown these contributions after an adjustment for inflation of 2.50% a year.
+However, like your investments, these are affected by inflation, so we've shown these contributions on your illustration after an adjustment for inflation of 2.00% a year.
 This is a regulatory requirement for all pension providers.